TransposeData/transpose-defi-sdk/README.md

 ### Charting OHLC prices

 OHLC stands for open-high-low-close and is a common way to represent price data over fixed time intervals.
-For example, a chart of hourly OHLC prices for a token would show the open, high, low, and close prices for each hour.

 To start charting data, simply import and instantiate the `Chart` class from the SDK and call its `ohlc` method.

 ```python
 from transpose.chart import Chart